rmwenzel/keras_cnn_fashion_mnist/README.md

 This project contains code and notebooks for training a custom CNN on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset either locally or in the cloud using Amazon SageMaker.

-The CNN is written with Keras and Tensorflow backend, and implemented as a simple class in `keras_cnn.py`.
+The CNN is written with Keras and Tensorflow backend.
+Generic and Fashion MNIST specific-version are implemented as classes in `cnn.py`.

 ## Training scripts